SophiaUngar/Rcode/README.md

 # Rcode
-Repository for practicing and referencing code in R.
+Repository for notes on how to use R.